How to copy a directory or folder

 To copy a directory in MS-DOS you will need to use the MS-DOS xcopy command.
 Below is a basic example with each of the steps to do this in MS-DOS.
 If you need additional information about the xcopy command or additional examples see the above xcopy command page.

 1. Move to the directory you wish to copy the directories and subdirectories to.
-In the below example we will be moving to the temp2 directory using the cd command.
+In the example below we will be moving to the temp2 directory using the cd command.

 2. Once in the directory use the xcopy command to copy another directories subdirectories and contents.
-In the below example we're copying the temp3 contents into the temp2 directory.
+In the example below we're copying the temp3 contents into the temp2 directory.
 Keep in mind that this will not copy the actual directory "temp2" just the files and directories in that directory.

 xcopy c:\temp3 /e